50 First Dates Ending, Explained

 Here’s why the director chose the current ending— “The hardest thing in movies is (to) come up with a strong beginning and a strong end, and if you have that, you’ve got a shot, and I think to this day, it’s the best ending to any movie that I’ve done.”
 So there’s basically an alternate universe in which Nicole would never even have been born!
 Knowing that there was another ending in the works makes this discussion all the more pertinent.
 After all, while the story of Henry and Lucy is lovely, things become a lot more challenging when you throw a child into the mix.

-It is more than likely that Henry commences the family’s quality time only when Lucy is able to get reacquainted with her situation each morning.
+It is more than likely that Henry commences the family’s quality time only when Lucy can get reacquainted with her situation each morning.
 I mean, if Henry loves his wife so much despite the challenges of her illness, then the love he must feel for his daughter is simply unimaginable.
 Now, we just want to clarify that he would not separate mother and daughter from each other.
 We just don’t see this happening, not even by a long shot.

 So at no point in time would Nicole harbor all these unanswered questions in her mind about what makes her own family so different from others.
 When Nicole becomes old enough to understand everything, she will definitely be a bit shocked initially.
-However, with the help of therapy and her family, she can come to terms with Lucy’s diagnoses in a healthier way.
+However, with the help of therapy and her family, she can come to terms with Lucy’s diagnosis in a healthier way.
 In this manner, she won’t lose out on the innocence of her own childhood either.

 Read More: Is 50 First Dates Based on a True Story?